rhizomes-project/rhizomes-etl/README.md

 # How to Run the ETL scripts

-- unzip the contents of etl/data/current_loaded_metadata/ in the root of the repo.
+- Note: whenever the metadata for the site is updated, please update the zip file located at etl/data/current_loaded_metadata/ with the latest csv files.

 - From a terminal window (e.g., bash), run the script for the provider whose metadata you want, e.g.,